 That’s why building a monthly reporting package is such a good idea.
-Instead of running your business based on guesswork, you create a set of key financial reports that tell you how your business is performing and get them delivered to your inbox every month.
+Instead of running your business based on guesswork, you create a set of key financial reports that tell you how your business is performing and then get them delivered to your inbox every month.

 “Wow, that sounds great.
 But what reports do I need?”